Had I known what challenges awaited me in the Philippines, I would have tossed my plane ticket straight into the trash bin.

 My host met us at the dock with more ‘great news.’
 He couldn’t give me a ride to the airport, but he’d arranged a shuttle.
 “And Roberto, you said you needed to go, too, right?
 So I reserved you a seat, as well.”

-The next morning I could only offer Roberto a weak smile as he crawled into the airport van.
+The next morning I could only offer Roberto a rapid heartbeat and an exhausted half-smile as he crawled into the airport van.
 I melted as he nestled in beside me.
 I summoned the last shred of my strength to keep from laying my head on his shoulder and curling up against him.

 In the departure lounge, as we waited for our flights, my mind raced with all the goodbye possibilities.
 “Oh please god don’t let him try to kiss me.”
 I thought.